ministryofjustice/tsung-wrapper/README.md

 	``sudo port install erlang +ssl``

+	Alternatively, on a Mac, you can install Erlang using Homebrew (you will need Xcode installed).

 * tsung - Download from http://tsung.erlang-projects.org/dist/ and compile from source.  __Despite what the documnetation on the tsung site says, do not install it using homebrew - you will not be able to use it on ssl sites__

 	<pre>